acbuie/acbuie.github.io/src/content/blog/post-2.md

 ---
 title: Test post 2
+description:
-description: Here is a description of test post 2
+  Here is a description of test post 2.
+It is much longer, with multiple sentences.
+It might even take up too many lines.
 pubDate: 04/10/2025
+updateDate: 04/11/2025
 tags: [test]
 ---